 The dollar value of the fees and costs you are being charged may vary over time.
-Updated information about the Fund's fees and costs that is not materially adverse can be found on the Fund website in the 'RG46 and PDS updated information' document.
+Updated information about the Fund's fees and costs that is not materially adverse can be found on the Fund website including in the 'RG46 and PDS updated information for Charter Hall Direct Industrial Fund No.4' document.
 Past costs are not a reliable indicator of future costs.